-The pie in these pictures was one that I made the next day for practice.
-It is a Peach Whiskey pie from Kate’s book, and it was delicious!
+This is the pie I made the next day for practice.
+It’s the Peach Whiskey pie from Kate’s book, and it was delicious!
 This wasn’t the first pie that I have ever made, but it’s the first pie that I felt that I knew what I could do to get a better and more consistent outcome.
 A huge thank you to Kate Lebo!

 UPDATE: I now make my crust (most of the time) and am so grateful to have the confidence to do so.
 Just look at this Pineapple Cream Meringue Pie!
 She’s a beauty don’t you think?